I2Tunimib/I2T-docs/docs/how-to-run.md

 ```bash
 npm run start-dev
 ```
+On the first run, a folder `public` is created to host datasets, tables, and users.
+The `users.info.json` file is populated with `username: test` and `password: test`, that can be used to signin.
+More users can be added by modifying that file.

 ## Start backend application (With docker)
 Ensure that you habe installed `Docker` and `docker-compose` before continuing.